ooni/spec/test-descriptions/meek-fronted-requests.md

 [user]

 In short, this test does an encrypted connection to cloud-fronted domains over HTTPS and examines whether it can connect to them or not.
+As such, this test enables users to check whether Meek enables the circumvention of censorship in an automated way.